LTMeyer/sc2023-exp/heat-pde-dl/README.md

 - `study_sg.sh`: bash script to be submitted on Jean-Zay supercomputer in order to perform the offline data generation

 **Note**: this script is not to be used locally.

+## Plotting scripts: `heat-pde-dl/plot`

+- `plot_loss.py`: this script generates post-processing plots for the loss comparison
+- `plot_throughput.py`: this script generates post-processing plots for the throughput comparison
+- `convert_to_df.py`: this script converts the tensorboard logs from the experiments to a pandas dataframe for post processing.